 - Finding a part time job/income source.
 I realize it can be hard to find a job with the economy, but I do believe it's possible to get an income stream started, even if it's a couple hundred dollars a month.
 He has the skills to work a couple of types of jobs and maybe he can do work on the side.

 - Have a financial system in place.
 He needs to get the most basic of budgets set up.
-I wouldn’t suggest anything remotely complicated until he can handle the very basics.
+I wouldn't suggest anything remotely complicated.
+A good low key yet effective one is the 50/20/30 budget.

 Thoughts on Limiting Help